300x3/ALWAYSON/README.md

 Corda is the authoritative ledger for approved business provenance, receipt, entitlement, fulfillment-approval, and release-approval records.

-Corda is not the authoritative store for domain-operational source data.
+Corda is not the authoritative store for domain-operational source data (THAT DATA IS TO BE STORED IN THE RELATED POSTGRESQL DATABASE.)

 | Domain | Authoritative operational data |
 |---|---|